Kalyn Heffernan

+Kalyn Heffernan is an American activist and the leader of the band Wheelchair Sports Camp.

+Life

-Kalyn Heffernan is an MC for the band Wheelchair Sports Camp.
-Heffernan was born with the genetic disorder osteogenesis imperfecta.
-She was born in Denver, spent her early life in Southern California, and returned to Denver at age 8.
+Heffernan was born in Denver, spent her early life in Southern California, and returned to Denver at age 8.
+She was born with the genetic disorder osteogenesis imperfecta.
 Heffernan is a community activist, participating in a 2017 ADAPT sit-in at Senator Cory Gardner's office to protest a proposed healthcare bill that would have cut Medicaid by $722 billion.
 In 2018, Heffernan announced her intention to "sit" as a candidate for the 2019 Denver mayoral race.